 Batteries with Ni-MH base pack at least twice as much energy as Lead Acid batteries.

-Higher the density of underlying core, better the performance and better is the life.
+Higher the density of the underlying core, better the performance, and better is the life.

 Engineered To Perfection

 An outcome of a decade-long R&D, SMARTCELL batteries have been engineered to perfection.

 Low internal discharge rate aids SMARTCELL batteries in retaining their performance for a longer duration than conventional Non-rechargeable AAA batteries.

 How Smartcell’s rechargeable AAA batteries differentiate from others?